 The main challenge is in collecting input data for testing the feature and analyzing the correctness of the output data, which requires domain knowledge.

 For example, it is not that much easy to collect data to test the general ledger transactions or a sales order transactions in ERP systems.
 Even though the data is collected for input, it is highly critical to understand and analyze the correctness of output data as per the financial standards like IFRS.

 For example, a “balance sheet” generated from the general ledger transactions cannot be understandable by normal testers without the knowledge of a balance sheet or trial balance.
 The reason being the “balance sheet” is generated from the general ledger based on multiple transactions from all the modules.

 Can I Test ERP Software?

 The important question for testing professionals is “Can I test ERP system with my available knowledge and experience?”.
 The answer to this question is not simple “Yes or No”, but requires self-assessment.

 ERP systems are available in multiple languages, supporting multiple currencies, adaptable for multiple platforms, targeting multiple domains and designed for multiple users.
 And, the testers are not going to test the complete ERP system individually or alone.

 No one is expected to have the complete and full knowledge and experience of all the modules in ERP or multiple languages expertise or multiple industrial exposures.
-But, testing professionals needs to ask themselves few questions as below, which will help them to prepare for ERP road-map.
+But, testing professionals need to ask themselves few questions as below, which will help them to prepare for ERP road-map.